-We can help you file your initial application or represent you in the appeals process.
+We can help you after you file your application to get supplemental materials and anywhere throughout the appeals process.

-Either way, you can depend on our skills and experience.
-And you pay us no attorneys’ fees unless you win.
+You can depend on our skills and experience whatever stage you are at in your claim and pay no attorney's fees unless you win.

 Applying for Social Security Disability benefits requires extensive information about you, your injury or illness, your medical records, and your work history.
 The more accurate and specific you can be in your application, the greater the chance it will be approved.
 To know what the SSA wants and how to present it is difficult.
 However, our lawyers are highly trained and experienced in the process, which will benefit you.